 Institute of Tropical Medicine (Belgium)

 What role does local knowledge and behavioral insight play in long-term disease control?
-In this session, we will highlight social science approaches that drive inclusive disease prevention and promote sustained behavioural change.
+In this session, we will highlight innovative social science approaches that drive inclusive disease prevention and promote sustained behavioural change.

 Sexual Health including HIV